nima-siboni/communicative-MARL-v1/README.md

 ## The MARL approach

 One route to MARL is to compose a global agent which determines the actions of all the agents based on the global state of the system.
 Such a fully centeralized approach is simple to implement and the best affordable approach considering the stability and convergence.
 Essentially such an approach converts the multi-agent problem to a single agent problem and all the techniques developed for single RL can be used here.
+One can benefit from convergence (to optimal and sub-optimal solutions) and stability of the single agent algorithms.
+An example of such a approach is implemented here in [narrow-corridor-ai] (https://github.com/nima-siboni/narrow-corridor-ai), where the globally optimal solution is obtained using a tabular value based method.

+An example of

+Although the aforementioned approach can be deployed to solve many multi-agent RL problems (for an example , the

+There are a number of draw
 to make the convergence and stability of theapproaches where the single agent is much more complicated, i.e. the state

 A common challenge to MARL is thatThe approach taken here can be considered as a semi-independent execution with semi-centeralized learning, as explained in the followings.
 The practical benefits of this approach is highlighted at the end of this section.